awsdocs/amazon-sqs-developer-guide/doc_source/sqs-short-and-long-polling.md

 # Amazon SQS Short and Long Polling<a name="sqs-short-and-long-polling"></a>

 The process of consuming messages from a queue depends on whether you use short or long polling\.
 By default, Amazon SQS uses *short polling*, querying only a subset of its servers \(based on a weighted random distribution\) to determine whether any messages are available for a response\.
+You can use *long polling* to reduce your costs while allowing your consumers to receive messages as soon as they arrive in the queue\.
+The following sections explain the differences between consuming messages using short polling and long polling\.

 **Topics**
 + [Consuming Messages Using Short Polling](#sqs-short-polling)